 The minimum reserve amount required is calculated from the bank’s liabilities.

 The minimum reserve amount required is calculated from a commercial bank’s liabilities subject to reserve requirements, measured at the end of selected months.
 For instance, overnight deposits, time deposits and savings deposits are subject to reserve requirements, but also debt securities issued by banks with an agreed maturity of up to two years as well as money market paper.
 These liabilities subject to reserve requirements are multiplied by the reserve ratio.
 The commercial bank must hold the resulting amount as a deposit with the central bank.
-The reserve maintenance period always begins on the Wednesday following the ECB Governing Council’s monetary policy meeting and – depending on the day of the week the meeting takes place – has typically lasted 42 or 49 days since 2015.
-Since January 2012, the reserve ratio has been 1%.
+The reserve maintenance period always begins on the Wednesday following the ECB Governing Council’s monetary policy meeting and – depending on the day of the week the meeting takes place – typically lasts 42 or 49 days.
+The minimum reserve ratio is currently 1%.

 Banks do not have to maintain the required minimum reserve as a deposit on their central bank account in full every day, but rather only on average over the entire reserve maintenance period.
 This gives banks flexibility as the reserve balance can act as a buffer: if, for example, customer payment transactions mean that a bank sees an outflow of central bank money on a certain day, this reduces their existing deposit of central bank money and thus also the amount credited for the minimum reserve.
 The bank is then free to increase its deposit by borrowing in the money market on the same day or to wait to see whether it receives inflows of central bank money over the next few days.